There’s a specific kind of panic that sends you to search.

 Fixed obligations (rent, debt, dependents)

-Health bandwidth (burnout is a hidden liability)
+Health bandwidth, because burnout is a hidden liability

 Transferable skills (writing, systems, leadership, sales, technical depth)